ChandraNarreddy/gopqr/README.md

     return
   }
 ```
-Now register the newly minted driver like this -
+* Now register the newly minted driver like this -
 ```
   sql.Register("postgresrotating", pqrDriver)
 ```
-Create the database dsn sans the credentials like this -
+* Create the database dsn sans the credentials like this -
 ```
-  dsn := fmt.Sprintf("postgres://%v/%v?sslmode=%v", DBADDR, DBNAME, DEFAULTSSLMODE)
+  dsn := fmt.Sprintf("postgres://%v/%v?sslmode=%v", MyDBAddr, MyDBName, 'require')
 ```
-Now, open the connection to the DB using the SQL implementation of your choice -
+* Now, open the connection to the DB using the SQL implementation of your choice -
 ```
   db, err := sqlx.Open("postgresrotating", dsn)
 ```
-You can use the SetConnMaxLifetime parameter to set when the connections timeout, this setting defines how frequently the database connections are alternated between the odd and the even credential.
+* You can use the SetConnMaxLifetime parameter to set when the connections timeout, this setting defines how frequently the database connections are alternated between the odd and the even credential.
 ```
-  db.SetConnMaxLifetime(time.Hour * DEFAULTSETCONNMAXLIFETIMEINHOURS)
+  db.SetConnMaxLifetime(time.Hour * MaxLifetimeInHours)
 ```
-When you rotate credentials for these accounts, remember to space them apart in time (greater than one multiple of SetConnMaxLifetime value above) so the driver does not end up with credentials invalid for both accounts when it attempts to make a connection to the database at the end of a lifetime window.
+* When you rotate credentials for these accounts, remember to space them apart in time (greater than one multiple of SetConnMaxLifetime value above) so the driver does not end up with credentials invalid for both accounts when it attempts to make a connection to the database at the end of a lifetime window.

-You can get creative with the CredentialRefresher function to introduce alerting capabilities in case the function fails to accurately refresh the credentials.
+* You can get creative with the CredentialRefresher function to introduce alerting capabilities in case the function fails to accurately refresh the credentials.